 And yet he had one foot firmly in the past, and always had been an excavator and obsessor over the psychic travels and sonic gems of yesteryear.
 ‘Blue Room’ is one of the purest manifestos to the past, present and future that electronica has to offer.
 Like an Ent, it takes its time to “say” what it needs to say, the original single version running at 39 minutes and 58 seconds.
 It’s more an aircraft hangar than a room.
 For inside its phantasmic cave are the long glacial cascading electric guitar moans of the great Steve Hillage, a 1960s progressive and space rock maestro who has traveled, morphed and fused with techno’s kindred ethos, even evoking Pink Floyd’s supernatural ‘Echoes,’ reminiscent of David Gilmour’s scintillating solos.*

 Its bass line, written by the legendary Jah Wobble, emerges out of a soup of primordial consciousness, bomb sirens going off, melting into a blipping, bubbling ocean of utter weirdness.
 Its sparkly, fizzy dub tugs us into a dreamy stream of easy come, easy go chants, the beat of the ‘Blue Room’ chugging like a train heading for the heart of the universe, Wobble’s subterranean groove grounding its extraterrestrial emissions in warehouse raver divinations.
-Like winds on a desert planet, Hillage’s ghostly guitar glissades through the ‘Blue Room’ as a heavier bass kicks back in, Wobble’s riffs wobbling deliciously to a deep vocoder growl — communicating with the beyond through the medium of sound.
+Like winds on a desert planet, Hillage’s ghostly guitar glissades through the ‘Blue Room’ as a heavier bass kicks back in, Wobble’s riffs wobbling deliciously to a deep vocoder growl — communicating with the beyond through the medium of sound in a submersed Jamaican reggae sea-riddim.

 ‘Towers of Dub’ continues its tip of the hat to Meddle-era Pink Floyd, bringing in harmonicas and dogs barking a la ‘Seamus,’ but then dips into altogether deeper waters with dub bass that wakes the mind to the world’s first technological music — dub — retracing its roots in modern dance music to Larry Levan’s collaborations with reggae rhythm-masters Sly & Robbie.
 Sampling The Revolutionaries’ ‘Bamba in Dub’ from 1977, ‘Towers’ reimagines its classic bass line in a more urgent, flowing manner, while the name of the track alludes to the pirate radio booming across London in 1991 and 1992 from tower blocks, eluding the police from one channel to another.**

 Its lullaby melody contrasts perfectly with what sounds like the spouting breaths of whales or the scratch of slowed down record slides, the deep dive of ‘Bamba in Dub’ taking us down into the collective unconscious, a harmonica guiding us through the rivers of Rastafarian incantation, of echoing piano vamps and trance-inducing clock ticks.
 Lewis-Smith’s prim English accent warbling at the inflow, his fantastical skit of two towering Black minds meeting at “Babylon and Ting” ricocheting through our heads, its bass strutting the city and the country like a giant among skyscrapers, mountains and clouds, walking into a global outflow.
-The dog barks echo again, snarling synthesizer snaking through the hills, the drums shaking the sky, the skittering reggae chords shimmering up into the heavens, up, up and around.
+The dog barks echo again, snarling synthesizers snake through the hills, the drums shake the sky, and the skittering reggae chords shatter up into the heavens — up, up, up, and around.

 Back to Earth, and its onto ‘Close Encounters,’ the album’s glorious highpoint.
-A collaboration between Paterson, Kris Weston (U.F.Orb’s primary co-pilot) and Slam’s Orde Meikle and Stuart McMillan of ‘Positive Education’ fame — later penning in 1993 the ever-morphing trance techno classic — ‘Close Encounters’ in many ways perfectly captures the promise of progressive techno at the very moment it split into countless directions and inspirations.
+A collaboration between Paterson, Thrash, and Slam’s Orde Meikle and Stuart McMillan of ‘Positive Education’ fame — later penning in 1993 the ever-morphing trance techno classic and acclaimed album Headstates — ‘Close Encounters’ in many ways perfectly captures the promise of progressive techno at the very moment it split into countless directions and inspirations.
 It starts off with what sounds like chirping robo-bird calls answered by distant howls of some alien enchantress — or is it a spaceship circling the horizon? — slowly coming tighter and tighter into focus.
-An arpeggio rings the atmosphere followed by hypnotic bass that would make Chicago house’s Adonis proud — pumping and stabbing and zapping.
+An arpeggio rings the atmosphere followed by hypnotic bass that would make Chicago house’s Adonis proud — pumping and stabbing and zapping and wobbling through every space.

-Taking us to ‘Majestic,’ the album’s last full composition is drafted in the more quintessential vibe of the time and produced by Youth (Martin Glover); it jams to a breakbeat-laden pulse, its bass rolling like a Slinky.
-The slightest echo of the ‘Close Encounters’ howl gives just a touch of moodiness before bouncing to an effervescent funk that’s not too distant from Deee-Lite’s ‘What Is Love?’ but dancing on desert-dry lakebeds, dervishes in the head, a flute saluting the Great Unknown, as a liquid blob of goodness orbits our expanded world with the closing ‘Sticky End.’
-This Orb has landed.
+“Wake up!
+Wake up!” repeats a voice, and onto ‘Majestic,’ the album’s last full composition.
+Drafted in the more quintessential vibe of the time and produced by Youth (Martin Glover), it jams to a breakbeat-laden pulse, its bass rolling like a Slinky.
+The slightest echoes of the ‘Close Encounters’ howl gives it just a touch of moodiness before bouncing to an effervescent funk that’s not too distant from Deee-Lite’s ‘What Is Love?’ but dancing on desert-dry lakebeds, or at the bottom of big cosmic oceans, dervishes whirling in the head, a flute saluting the Great Unknown, as a liquid blob of goodness orbits our expanded world with the closing ‘Sticky End’ — oh yes, this Orb has landed.
 Or has it taken off?
 Perhaps both all along all at once.
+For we’re at the intersection of space and time, the city, island, and the sea — Jamaica and Africa.

 From the wind-piping of ‘O.O.B.E.’ played by Tom Green and written by future core partner Thomas Fehlmann — an electronic music dynamo in his own right — to the down-the-drain, up-in-the-brain ‘Sticky End,’ Paterson flies his U.F.Orb with gusto and a wicked sense of humor.
-Other hands have always helped steer The Orb forward: besides Weston and Youth, Hillage was joined by his wife Miquette Giraudy; and harmonica player Marney Pax along with Fehlmann made ‘Towers of Dub’ extraordinary and winsome in its cowboy-goes-to-Jamaica brilliance.****
+Other hands have always helped steer The Orb forward: besides Weston and Youth, Hillage was joined by his wife Miquette Giraudy; and harmonica player Marney Pax along with Fehlmann made ‘Towers of Dub’ the extraordinary and winsome tale of cowboys-go-to-Kingston and London.****

-At the center of The Orb however is Paterson, the Doctor, the Madman, making it cool to dig prog rock again, bringing minimalist electronic composers out of the chambers of obscureness, and washing the ivory towers with dub’s sticky principled irreverence — rebellion with a revolution of the mind and the spirit as much as the body politic: Selassie and Garvey sublimated.
-Because before world peace, we will ever need revolutions in consciousness, not only jokes and sermons, but a new medium of dancehall close encounters.
-For the human high has its roots in music.
+At the core of The Orb was Magpie Paterson, the Doctor, the Madman, making it cool to dig prog rock again, bringing minimalist electronic composers out of the chambers of obscurity, dreaming of U.F.O.’s and dolphins in harmony, sirens and singers howling, and space-bass washing the ivory towers with dub’s sticky principled irreverence — rebellion with a revolution of the mind and the spirit as much as the body politic: Selassie and Garvey sublimated, taking us all back to new beginnings.

 Track Listing: